Do I need planning permission?

 Pre-Application Discussion service

 We offer a Pre-Application Discussion service for you to speak with a planning officer and discuss proposals before you make an application.
-For more information, please visit our Pre-Application advice section.
+For more information, visit our Pre-Application advice section.

 Planning applications - fees and forms